thisjt/thisjt.github.io/src/content/b/ffs.md

 ---
-title: "FFS - Document Submission Template"
+title: 'FFS - Document Submission Template'
-description: "This was a school project that was requested to make document submissions of teachers easier, faster and more convenient."
+description: 'This was a school project that was requested to make document submissions of teachers easier, faster and more convenient.'
 pubDate: 'Dec 06 2018'
 heroImage: '/blogassets/portfolio5.jpg'
 ---